eworm-de/routeros-scripts/doc/mod/ssh-keys-import.md

     $SSHKeysImport "ssh-rsa AAAAB3Nza...QYZk8= user" admin;

+Starting with RouterOS *7.12beta1* support for keys of type `ed25519` has been added:

+    $SSHKeysImport "ssh-ed25519 AAAAC3Nza...ZVugJT user" admin;

 The third part of the key (`user` in this example) is inherited as `key-owner` in RouterOS.